zakzackr/til/object-oriented-programming/association/interface/extends-multiple-interfaces.md

 abstract class AbstractListInteger implements DequeInt{ ... }

-// implementing all of the abstract methods in the abstract class and interfaces above
+// this class implements all of the abstract methods in the abstract class and interfaces above
 // a class can extend only one other class class IntegerLinkedList extends AbstractListInteger{ ... }
 ```